-Severance tax bonds are authorized by the Legislature for statewide and local capital projects, with set-asides established by statute of 9% of capacity for water projects and 4.5% each for tribal and colonias projects.
-The Legislature has authorized the State Board of Finance to issue supplemental severance tax bonds for public school projects in amounts certified to the Board from time to time by the Public School Capital Outlay Council.
+Severance tax bonds are authorized by the Legislature for statewide and local capital projects, with set-asides established by statute of 9% of capacity for water projects, 4.5% each for tribal and colonias projects, and 2.5% for Housing Trust Fund projects.
+The Legislature has

 Severance tax bonds and supplemental severance tax bonds are secured by and repaid from pledged revenues received in the Severance Tax Bonding Fund.
 Historically, under the statutory test governing the issuance of severance tax bonds and supplemental severance tax bonds, severance tax bonds and notes could only be issued to the extent that severance tax bond debt service did not exceed 50% of revenues received into the Severance Tax Bonding Fund during the most recently completed fiscal year, and long-term supplemental severance tax bonds could only be issued to the extent that the combined debt service on outstanding severance tax bonds and long-term supplemental severance tax bonds did not exceed 62.5% of revenues received into the Severance Tax Bonding Fund during the most recently completed fiscal year.
-Severance tax notes issued to make cash available for capital projects prior to the semi-annual transfer to the Severance Tax Permanent Fund were subject to the same limitations as severance tax bonds, while supplemental severance tax notes could be issued to the extent that the severance and supplemental severance tax notes could be issued to the extent that the severance and supplemental severance tax notes could be issued to the extent that the severance and supplemental severance tax bond and note debt service did not exceed 95% of revenues as defined by the statutory test.
+Severance tax notes issued to make cash available for capital projects prior to the semi-annual transfer to the Severance Tax Permanent Fund were subject to the same limitations as severance tax bonds, while supplemental severance tax notes could be issued to the extent that the severance and supplemental severance tax bond and note debt service did not exceed 95% of revenues as defined by the statutory test.